EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

-Recall that the primary goal of \oursys{} is accuracy-consistency of elastic training.
-Although \ourth{}s can accomplish the execution of elastic training, na\"ively using them can still lead to inconsistent results compared to multiple processes using DDP.
-Besides, supporting heterogeneous GPUs can also introduce non-trivial non-deterministic behaviors, which have never been studied yet, to the best of our knowledge.
-Therefore, we apply a top-down method to compare \oursys{} to DDP using the same number of workers, using changing configurations, to reveal the factors that affect the training behavior.
-Surprisingly, we find that the root causes of the non-determinism are scattered in almost the entire software stack of the training pipeline, from training frameworks, to communication, and to GPU kernels.
+While ESTs can decouple the resource allocation from the training procedure and facilitate efficient resource sharing through EST context switching, using ESTs still may result in inconsistent accuracy compared to the DDP training.
+Besides, utilizing elastic training to make use of heterogeneous GPUs can also introduce non-trivial, non-deterministic, and previously unstudied behaviors.
+To tackle non-determinism during training, we use a top-down approach comparing the tensors of \oursys{} and DDP.
+We conduct experiments using the same number of workers but with different configurations to identify the factors that impact training accuracy in bitwise.
+Surprisingly, we find that the root causes are scattered across almost the entire software stack used for training.

-First, at the \textit{training framework} level, frameworks have some states that need to be kept consistent throughout the training for determinism.
-Although deep learning training organizes operators (\eg, convolution, batch normalization) in a DAG graph~\cite{abadi2016tensorflow}, some operators implicitly rely on some states other than the outputs of their predecessors.
-For instance, \texttt{Dropout} depends on the random number generator (RNG) states in GPU; \texttt{BatchNorm} tracks its running status by considering the rank of the worker; data loaders and transformers of data augmentation rely on random states of Python, NumPy, and PyTorch, \etc{}
+For the \textit{implicit framework state}, existing training frameworks commonly maintain several implicit states, which must be consistent throughout the training for determinism.
+Although they organize operators (\eg, convolution, batch normalization) in a computation graph~\cite{abadi2016tensorflow}, several operators implicitly rely on additional states beyond their predecessors' outputs.
+For instance, the \texttt{Dropout} operator depends on the random number generator (RNG) states, whereas the \texttt{BatchNorm} operator tracks its running states.
+In addition, the data loader and data augmentation also depend on RNG states from Python, NumPy, PyTorch, \etc{}

-Second, at the \textit{communication} level, gradient synchronization via all-reduce is non-deterministic under resource elasticity.
-During synchronization, gradients are gathered into communication buckets to optimize communication performance.
-The gradient-to-bucket mapping is determined by the static reversed topological order of DAG graph initially.
-It is reconstructed at the end of the first mini-batch according to the order of gradient tensors received.
-However, worker restarts during elastic training will rebuild the communication channels, which may affect the gradient aggregation order of the first resuming mini-batch.
-This will eventually introduce non-determinism because of the ring allreduce implementation~\cite{nccldeterministic, frameworkdeterminism}.
+For the \textit{communication mechanism}, the gradient synchronization via all-reduce used in DDP is non-deterministic when resource elasticity is involved.
+During synchronization, the gradients are gathered into gradient buckets to achieve higher throughput and lower latency~\cite{pytorch-distributed}.
+The mapping of gradients to buckets firstly follows a static reversed topological order of the computation graph, and then is reconstructed at the end of the first mini-batch based on the order of when gradient tensors are derived.
+However, when resource scales in/out, the training workers will restart and rebuild the communication channels, which changes the mapping and eventually disrupts the gradient aggregation order, leading to non-determinism together with the all-reduce implementation~\cite{nccldeterministic, frameworkdeterminism}.